jonrGitHub/ElpisControl/README.md

 PlayPause.exe can be run on the computer where Elpis is installed to automate starting Elpis when a user logs in (ideally, via automatic login – either via being the default user with no password required or via an automation tool like Autologon from sysinternals.com).

-PlayPause.exe will offer to copy itself to the Elpis directory, and will create a ‘run’ registry entry to run itself automatically on logon – essentially ‘installing’ itself if run automatically.
+PlayPause.exe will offer to copy itself to the Elpis directory, and will create a ‘run’ registry entry to run itself automatically on logon – essentially ‘installing’ itself to run automatically.
 You can use MSCONFIG to disable this run entry if you no longer want Elpis to start on every logon.